Are jobs the solution to New York’s migrant crisis?

 “I’ll do any work that’s honest, dignified,” she says through a translator.
 She’s willing to labor in any field, including construction, and hopes to work in health care, she adds.

 Rosanny, like others interviewed, asked to be identified by her first name alone.
-She is one of 168,500 asylum-seekers and migrants who have arrived in New York City since spring 2022, with approximately 69,000 still relying on city services, according to Mayor Adams's office.
+She is one of 168,500 asylum-seekers and migrants who have arrived in New York City since spring 2022, with approximately 69,000 still relying on city services, according to Mayor Adams’ office.
 This support has cost the city $1.7 billion, a number that continues to grow.

 Officials hope that by speeding work permits, more people can move out of government shelter and into their own housing.
 In October, the state had about 466,000 of the country’s 8.8 million open jobs, according to the U.S. Bureau of Labor Statistics.